SherryH/firefly/README.md

 # Firefly Project

-This App aims to encourage social interaction between individuals in a city through offers of skills, hobbies and interests.
+A networking app aims to encourage social interaction between individuals in a city through offers of skills, hobbies and interests.
 You get to paint a picutre of someone from what they are willing to share!

 <img src="/frontend/public/static/firefly.gif" height="450"/>